vippsas/vipps-solutions/loyalty-in-pos/quick-start.md

 https://qr.vipps.no/28/2/01/031/4791234567?v=1
 ```

-In this example, the customer's mobile number is `4791234567`, where `47` is the country code.
+In this example, the customer's mobile number is +4791234567, where +47 is the country code, entered without the `+`.

 Store the number in the POS, as it will be used in subsequent steps.

 ## Step 2 - POS check membership